tealeg/tealeg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a Linux and Cloud engineer developing software in Go, C, Rust, Python and all manners of Lisp and Scheme.
 I currently work for HDI Systems in the Cloud Competence Centre, in Hannover, Germany.
-In the past I've had the fortune to work Canonical, Thomson Reuters, Heetch and Cmed Technology.
+In the past I've had the fortune to work for Canonical, Thomson Reuters, Heetch and Cmed Technology.

 - 🔭 I’m currently working on everything and anything.
 - 🌱 I’ve just spent some time learning Rust, and now I'm going back to look at Carp again.